hpluska/APCompSciPrinciples/COVID/Week4/README.md

     [![abstractionVideo](https://img.youtube.com/vi/pGnDInYzpes/0.jpg)](https://www.youtube.com/watch?v=pGnDInYzpes)

-- [ ] Check out the algorithms you have written.
-How might you repurpose your code to ensure it includes two additional algorithms?

-- [ ] Your task this week is to write and share one *algorithm* that you wrote to Piazza.
-The algorithm you share must integrate two or more algorithms and utilize mathematical and/or logical concepts.
-You must also explain how your algorithm works.
+- [ ] Your task this week is to share an abstraction you have included in your program on Piazza.
+The abstraction you share must be your own and be different than the algorithms you shared previously.
+You must also explain how your abstraction handles the complexity of your program.